Hyperglycemia - infants

 This article discusses hyperglycemia in infants.

-A healthy baby's body usually has very careful control of blood sugar level.
+A healthy baby's body most often has very careful control of blood sugar level.
 Insulin is the main hormone in the body that regulates blood sugar.
-Sick babies may have poor insulin function or low amounts, which causes poor control of the blood sugar.
+Sick babies may have poor insulin function or low amounts.
+This causes poor control of the blood sugar.

 Babies with hyperglycemia often have no symptoms.